peadar/pstack/README.md

 * Support rela for object files
    * Can't do much with object files, but at least having the dump functions work would be nice.
-* The manual page could do with some care and attention
 * This actually works on ARM (i.e., raspi), but needs debug_frame.
 Apparently, ARM has its own magical sections for storing unwind information that it might be worth implementing.